 Transport from our hotel in Melbourne was included in the price of the ticket.
 We were picked up at 2.00pm (middle of September) and driven in a comfortable coach through Melbourne and the surrounding countryside down to Phillip Island, taking around 90 minutes.
 We arrived on Phillip Island and our bus driver took us to see the Phillip Island Grand Prix circuit which is now famous for Superbike and Supercar championships (if you’re into that sort of thing).

 We arrived at the Phillip Island Visitor Information Centre and were handed tickets for the parade and for a meal in the cafe, we had fish and chips and a soft drink each.
 There are a couple of gift shops in the Visitors Centre allowing us the opportunity to buy souvenirs, which we did.
-We were asked to make our way outside just before sunset.
+We were asked to make our way out just before sunset.
 Our ticket was for the Penguin Plus Viewing Platform (only holds 150 people) which allowed us to get closer to the beach where the penguins would appear from the sea on the way back to their burrows.
 If you decide that this is something you would like to do please remember to wrap up warm especially in Australia’s winter months as you are outside and at the mercy of the elements for quite a while.

-As we were not allowed to take pictures I bought a lovely little little reminder of the evening……
+As we were not allowed to take pictures I bought a lovely little reminder of the evening……